 In this article, we’ll discuss some strategies you can use to capture slowing customer demand and still meet business KPIs this holiday season.

-Start planning for sales in advance
+- Start planning for increased sales this month

-- Outline your holiday sales targets and Key Performance Indicators (KPIs).
+- Outline your holiday sales targets and key performance indicators (KPIs).

 - Bring your entire team on board with the holiday vision and action plan, communicating goals and needs clearly and transparently.

 - Create a robust holiday planning workflow, complete with mitigation plans if anything goes south.